 Luckily for you, we've collected the best slippers around, from traditional looking moccasins to classic slip-ons.

-How to choose the best slippers
+How to choose the best slippers for men

 Although they keep you very warm, not all slippers have to be giant fluffy things that make you look like some sort of yeti (unless you want novelty, of course).
 In fact, some of the best men’s slippers look extremely smart and come in a range of materials including suede, leather and sheepskin.
 Styles include moccasins, slip-ons and boots if you do want to go for ultimate comfort over style.